SUPPORT THIS SITE!

 Converted from the retired UR-100NUTTKh ballistic missile, the Strela is intended to deliver a variety of lightweight military payloads developed by NPO Mashinostroenia.
 As of 2001, the first test launch of the Strela booster from Baikonur was expected in the second or third quarter of 2002, however lack of funding kept delaying the mission.
 Operational launches of the Strela booster will be conducted from the converted silo complex of the UR-100NUTTKh missile in Svobodny in the Russian Far East.

 2004 May 28: Russia launched a classified military payload to monitor foreign Navy activities.
-According to the Russian Space Forces, KVR, a Tsyklon-2 rocket carrying a Cosmos-series satellite blasted off from Baikonur Cosmodrome at 10:00 Moscow Time.
+According to the Russian Space Forces, KVR, a Tsyklon-2 rocket carrying a Kosmos-series satellite lifted off from Baikonur Cosmodrome at 10:00 Moscow Time.
 Four minutes later, the spacecraft separated from the upper stage of the launch vehicle.
-The payload was identified as Cosmos-2405.
+The payload was identified as Kosmos-2405.

 Tsyklon-2 routinely delivers US-PM electronic intelligence, ELINT, spacecraft designed to detect sea vessels by intercepting their radio signals.
 The information from the satellites reportedly can be used to navigate Russian cruise missiles toward their targets.
 This mission was originally expected at the end of 2002.
 A previous spacecraft of this type was launched in December 2001.